More about: St. Peter's Basilica Tours in Rome

 How much time do you need to visit St. Peter's Basilica?

-How to climb St. Peter's Dome?
+How to climb to the dome of St. Peter's?

-Regarding how to get tickets for the Dome, keep in mind that you can't buy them online.
-You will have to buy them inside the temple itself for 8 € (walking up) or 10 € if you prefer to use the elevator in the available section.
-Either way, cheer up because since you have come this far, you can enjoy the best views of the city from one of the best monuments in Rome and it will be one of the memories you will take of Rome.
+Regarding how to get tickets for the dome, keep in mind that you cannot buy them online.
+You will have to purchase them inside the temple itself for €8 (to climb on foot) or €10 if you prefer to use the elevator for the available section.
+Either way, go for it, because now that you've come this far, you can enjoy the best views of the city from one of Rome's finest monuments, and it will be one of your lasting memories of Rome.

 How to see the tombs of the Popes in St. Peter's Basilica?